 Probably not.
 Of all the strange rules and etiquette one had to follow at the Palace of Versailles, the rules about who got to sit where (and when) are perhaps the most bizarre.
-It was a well known rule that you were not allowed to sit in the presence of the king and queen unless … Continue reading May I Sit Here?
+It was a well known rule that you were not allowed to sit in the presence of the king and queen unless you were a visiting monarch.
+Everybody else had to conform … Continue reading May I Sit Here?

-The fashion for courtiers in France during the years leading up to the Revolution was excess – the more the better.
+The fashion for courtiers in France during the years leading up to the Revolution was excess – the more, the better.
 Higher hair, redder lips and whiter skin could all be achieved through hair and makeup artistry.
 Let’s have a closer look at how beauty was defined in the 18th century.
-Makeup Every courtier wore … Continue reading French Court Hair and Makeup
+Makeup Back in 18th-century France, it was the norm for every courtier to rock … Continue reading French Court Hair and Makeup

 Back when the Palace of Versailles was a functioning home to the royal French family the palace was a hive of activity.
 Hundreds of maids, valets and other servants lived in-house to serve the dozens of courtiers who called the palace home.
-Moreover, the palace was an open house, meaning thousands of visitors were welcomed … Continue reading Public Toilets in the Palace of Versailles
+Moreover, the palace was an open house, meaning thousands of visitors were welcomed in to watch the royal family go about their day. … Continue reading Public Toilets in the Palace of Versailles

 You might think it’s very strange to wear tight corsets and large hooped skirts every day.
 How could a woman get anything done if she couldn’t bend at the waist or fit through a doorway?
 Well, in truth, may women did not.
 Continue reading Corsets and Panniers

 Create a modern-day version of Marie Antoinette’s scandalous hairstyle with this step-by-step tutorial.
 Continue reading Marie Antoinette Hairstyle Tutorial – How To Coif Like A Queen